martinwolf/getcite.io/README.md

 getcite.io
 ===========

-All code remain copyright of Martin Wolf.
+All code remains copyright of Martin Wolf.